 For ESL graduate students from other countries who do not speak English as their primary language, writing a thesis or dissertation may seem like climbing a mountain.
 So, if you don’t speak English as your primary language but are set to write a thesis or dissertation soon, where should you start?

-Thesis or Dissertation Writing in English as a Second Language
+Thesis or Dissertation Writing in a Second Language

 This article explores how to write a dissertation or thesis in a second language by first tackling the key characteristics that make an academic thesis and dissertation unique, challenges facing ESL graduate students and researchers, specific cultural issues and problems, and finally, tips to improve your dissertation or thesis writing in English.